 16. Draw the study to a conclusion.
 Don’t quit without some sort of summation.
 Usually this is best accomplished before heading into the application phase.
 Discovering a bunch of interesting facts does not constitute a good study.

 17. Don’t forget to do “application praying.”
 This helps draw the study to a proper conclusion.
 Don’t be troubled if it takes a few weeks to get everyone in the pattern of doing this.

 18. If you serve refreshments after the small group meeting, avoid the practice of “can you top this?”
 Save the real special treats for a special event.
 Sometimes, however, the bringing of dessert is the only way a person or couple can be involved.
 Don’t discourage them.

 19. Structure the small group so that you encourage growth and the incorporation of new people.
 Have natural entry points if the topic is lengthy and will involve a number of weeks.
 Make sure newcomers feel welcome, even if it means discontinuing your conversations with close friends.
 A word of explanation to them should be sufficient and will likely encourage them to branch out.
 Look for ways to involve them in the group early on, such as inquiring if they would want to open their home for a study or bring refreshments.

 20. As you grow, plan to divide the study.
 This needs to be understood from the start so that you do not meet with resistance when the time comes.

 About the booklet: “Leading Effective Small Groups” explores the concept of the OCF small group, the role it plays in OCF, the dynamics involved, and how to lead one at your installation.
 You can download a PDF copy of the booklet here.
-If you’d like to receive hard copies of the booklet, which costs $2 per booklet for quantities up to nine and $1.85 per booklet if you order ten or more, please contact Joyce Baerg at email@example.com to request copies.
+If you’d like to receive hard copies of the booklet, which costs $2 per booklet for quantities up to nine and $1.85 per booklet if you order ten or more, please contact Laura Kalinus at firstname.lastname@example.org to request copies.